South Tarawa, Kiribati

 The World Mosquito Program's method involves releasing mosquitoes that carry Wolbachia, natural and safe bacteria that reduce the ability of Aedes aegypti mosquitoes to pass viruses between people.
 The mosquitoes we release breed with the wild Aedes aegypti mosquitoes in the area, passing Wolbachia from generation to generation.

 Introducing Wolbachia carrying mosquitoes has the potential to reduce the risk of mosquito-borne diseases in Kiribati.
-Long-term monitoring shows that Wolbachia is self-sustaining at high levels in the majority of our project sites up to seven years after release.
+Long-term monitoring shows that Wolbachia is self-sustaining at high levels in the majority of our project sites up to eight years after release.
 In these areas, we have not seen any dengue outbreaks.

 We are interested in hearing from the local community.
 Please contact us with any questions or comments.